Thinking about divorce? Here’s what to do about your house

 Most folks decide to sell their home using a local Realtor.
 That being said, not all Realtors are created equal.
 For example, depending on your location, the typical Realtor commission is 6% of the sales price of your home.
 This fee is paid at closing and typically comes out of the equity you have accrued in the home.
 Of this 6% commission, 3% is paid to the listing agent and 3% is offered to a buyer’s agent to incentivize them to bring their clients to your house.
 Realtor fees can amount to $18,000-$30,000 or more depending on the value of your house.

-The flat-fee model is quickly gaining popularity as homeowners continue to find it hard to justify the 6% commission most traditional Realtors charge.
+The 1% Realtor model is quickly gaining popularity as homeowners continue to find it hard to justify the high commissions most traditional Realtors charge.
 This also happens to be the model we offer at Felix Homes Realty.
-Under our flat-fee model, you only pay a $3,500 flat listing fee no matter the price of your home.
+Under our model, you only pay a 1% commission!
 As for the buyer’s agent’s commission, we still recommend you offer them the market-standard commission to incentivize them to bring their clients to your home although we leave this completely up to you.
 Like the traditional Realtor model, the full commission is paid at closing only if your home sells.
-The simple comparison is ($3,500 flat-fee + 3% buyer’s agent) VS (3% traditional agent + 3% buyer’s agent).
-On average, our clients end up saving roughly $15,000 in realtor commissions.
+The simple comparison is (1% Felix Commission + 3% Buyer’s Agent Commission) VS (3% Traditional Realtor Commission + 3% Buyer’s Agent Commission).
+On average, our clients end up saving roughly $15,000.PRO TIP: Our 1% commission is waived for Veterans or families with a member in the military

 Option 3: Selling to an iBuyer or real estate investor